Knowledge-Guided Data-Centric AI in Healthcare: Progress, Shortcomings, and Future Directions: Training Data Generation and Aggregation

 \section{Training Data Generation and Aggregation}

-The data-centric approach of representation learning requires voluminous and diversified training data that can cover all possible appearances of a target semantic (e.g., a disease, an object, and a document).
-Evidently, such training data collection can be laborious, especially in the healthcare domain.
-Take chest X-ray annotation as an example.
-To pass FDA certification, each X-ray image must be annotated by three certified specialists.
-A qualified specialist is usually busy and highly compensated.
-Our effort of annotating a set of $180,000$ chest X-ray images, which includes the $108,938$ NIH lung-cancer dataset~\cite{NIH-CVPR-LUNG-2017} took over three years and the task was still not completed by the end of 2020.
-Moreover, specialists cannot assure that these images exhibit all possible patterns of the known thorax diseases.
-To address training-data shortage and coverage challenges, AI researchers have experimented with four representative methods to enhance training data, in volume and/or diversity.
+The representation learning approach, which focuses on using data to train models, requires large and diverse training sets that can account for all possible variations of a target concept, such as a illness, object or document.
+However, collecting such data can be challenging, especially in healthcare.
+For example, annotating chest X-ray images for FDA certification requires three certified specialists, who are often in high demand and well paid.
+The task of annotating a set of 180,000 chest X-ray images, which includes the 108,938 NIH lung cancer dataset, took more than three years and was not completed by the end of 2020.
+Moreover, it is not possible for specialists to guarantee that these images represent all possible variations of chest diseases.
+To overcome these challenges, AI researchers have explored various methods to increase the volume and diversity of training data, such as data augmentation, federated learning, transfer learning, and data synthesis at the using methods such as GANs.
+In the rest of this section, we will examine each of these methods as well as their advantages and disadvantages through analyzes and our previous empirical studies~\cite{KGGAN8695311,2017BookChap1,Transfer-EMBC2015} .